Imagine this for a second: there is a job that allows you a ton of creative freedom.

 I am not joking.

-It is an essential graphic design skill and there is no way to avoid it either.
+It is an essential skill to create your own graphic design and there is no way to avoid it either.

 Almost every job post required applicants to be well versed in using those programs.